andrel/vipps-psp-recurring-api/vipps-psp-api.md

 ## Initialize a recurring payment

-Initializing a recurring payment works in the same way as a non-recurring payment, but with the inclusion of a *scope* and *agreementURL* in the init call.
+Initializing a recurring payment works in the same way as a non-recurring payment, but with the inclusion of a *scope* and *merchantAgreementUrl* in the init call.

 The *scope* can at the time be set to either *psp_subscription* or *psp_one_click*.
 The *agreementURL* should be a link to where the user can click to administer the agreement.